Junk Journal Supplies – Everything You Need to Get Started

 The biggest difference is what you add to the mix.
 Junk journaling brings in recycled materials, found objects, and hand-binding techniques that you don’t typically see in scrapbooking.
 Your scrapbook supplies become the polished, coordinated elements, while recycled papers and found ephemera add the layered, textured, handmade quality that makes junk journals feel so special.

 A lot of scrapbookers I’ve talked to say that junk journaling feels freeing compared to traditional layouts.
 There’s no right way to do it, imperfection is the whole aesthetic, and you’re reusing materials instead of constantly buying new ones.
 It’s honestly a really budget-friendly way to expand your creative practice.
-For more on scrapbook materials that work in both crafts, check out our complete scrapbook supplies guide.
+For more on scrapbook materials that work in both crafts, check out our complete scrapbook supplies guide or the focused scrapbook supplies for beginners starter-bundle breakdown.

 Here’s what I want you to take away from this whole page: you don’t need everything on this list to start.
 In fact, the best way to begin is with as little as possible.
 Grab some paper from around your house, a glue stick, and a needle and thread, and make your first simple journal.
 You’ll quickly figure out which techniques you love and which supplies you actually reach for, and that’s going to guide your purchases way better than any supply list ever could.